CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-firewall/0064-get-health-alerts-remote.md

 1. Fetch a token for FMC
 1. Fetch matching health alerts
 1. Check if any alerts were found:
 	* If not, end the workflow
 	* If there were alerts:
 		* Parse the alerts to markdown and HTML
-        * Create ServiceNow ticke
+		* Create ServiceNow ticket
 1. Post the workflow result to Webex

 ---